Pudzz/Pudzz/README.md

-### Hi, I'm @Pudzz 👋
+### Hi, Patrik here
-Also known as Patrik Svensson.
-I'm an educated Tech Art enthusiast, specializing in Unreal and Unity development, with a strong command of C++, C#, and Python programming languages.
+- A passionate Tech Art enthusiast with expertise in developing tools and shaders in Unreal Engine and Unity.
+I focus on creating efficient workflows, leveraging my skills in C++, C#, and Python.

 📫 My mail, if you want to reach me: padsvensson@live.se